-OILECC manages its own website with the support of DPC.
+OILECC manages its own website with the support of DPC (now Premier's Department).
 Its website address is www.oilecc.nsw.gov.au

 The website is reviewed and updated on a continuing basis and contains the Inspector's Reports tabled in Parliament, the Office's policies, information about the Inspector's functions and powers and contact information for the Office.